-Depression, anxiety and panic attacks are the norm for many people’s lives.
-Situations like an irregular thyroid, lack of sleep, hormonal imbalance, low dopamine or serotonin and digestive imbalance can all affect mood and mental health.
-But often we don’t consider food as an influencing factor.
+Depression, anxiety, and panic attacks are the norm in many people’s lives.
+Health situations like an irregular thyroid, lack of sleep, hormonal imbalance, low dopamine or serotonin, and digestive imbalance can all affect mood and mental health.
+But often we don’t consider the diet and food as an influencing factor.

 Let’s look at a typical diet – you’re eating mostly good food, some take out and craving something sweet in the afternoon and evening.
-This tells me that you can take charge and do better for yourself.
+Doesn’t sound that bad does it?
+Well, it could be better.
+I know that you could take charge and find a few more beneficial foods to help elbow out the processed foods, fried foods, white foods like bread and sugary drinks and snacks.

-If a structured diet isn’t your thing, try upping your intake of fresh fruits and vegetables, healthy proteins (like legumes), whole grains, fatty fish and olive oil (or other sources of omega-3s).
-At the same time, try to reduce your sugar intake.
+If a structured diet like I’ve mentioned above isn’t your thing, then find a way to increase your intake of plants like fresh fruits and vegetables, healthy proteins (like legumes), whole grains, along with fatty fish and olive oil (or other sources of omega-3s).
+At the same time, reduce your sugar intake.
 Sugar has been linked to decreases in a protein called brain-derived neurotrophic factor (BDNF), which can play a role in anxiety and depression.
 Another study of 23,245 people over 22 years found that men who ate 67 grams or more of sugar per day were 23% more likely to develop depression over five years, compared to those who consumed less than 40 grams a day.
+That’s a staggering number!

 What else can I do?